Functions on Irreducible Components of the Emerton-Gee Stack: Introduction

 with respect to a certain action of $\bG_m^f$ by shifted conjugation.
 Using this description, the ring of global functions can be computed ``by hand''.
 In the more general setting of our theorem, we use a similar description of $\cX(\sigma)$ coming from \cite{localmodels}.

+Let $T$ be the diagonal torus of $\GL_n$.
 We also prove a result about functions on certain $T$-torsors of affine Schubert varieties that may be of independent interest.
 This is Theorem \ref{important}, which is crucially used in our proof of Theorem \ref{main-theorem}.